lindaterlouw/openvdbfractals/README.md

 # Openvdbfractals

-This simple command line tool can convert point clouds to OpenVDB format (using Dreamwork's OpenVDB library, see https://www.openvdb.org/).
+This simple command line tool can convert point clouds to OpenVDB format (using DreamWorks' OpenVDB library, see https://www.openvdb.org/).
 I use it for converting fractals made in Mandelbulb3D to Cinema4D and render the fractals using Octane.
 I think it also works with Blender/Cycles, but I did not try this.

 ![picture](images/fractal1.png)
 ![picture](images/fractal2.png)